lynnfaraday/aresmush.com/_root/tutorials/code/quickstart/emits.md

 * `emit_failure` - Failure/error alerts show up in red.
 * `emit_raw` - A special emit that will not evaluate linebreaks or ansi codes.

+You can also emit to everyone in a room if you have a room object.
+In commands, we can use the `enactor_room` helper to get the enactor's room.

+* `enactor_room.emit`  - Emits to the enactor's room.
+* `enactor_room.emit_ooc` - OOC messages show up in light blue.

 ## Try It!

 Let's see what those different formats look like.
 Change the tinker code as shown, save, and run the command again.